Bronno

 Bronno is a village in the administrative district of Gmina Łęczyca, within Łęczyca County, Łódź Voivodeship, in central Poland.
-It lies approximately 8 km west of Łęczyca and 40 km north-west of the regional capital Łódź.

 Bronno is home to production plants of Ekopol—a manufacturer of domestic sewage treatment plants—and a facility that produces paving bricks.

 The village features a water intake that supplies the southern part of the Łęczyca municipality.
 Bronno's drinking water intake system includes two deep wells with a combined capacity of 170 m³/h.

 In the village of Bronno, there is a water treatment station.